wotbrew/clafka/README.md

 ## Usage

-Include the following in your lein `project.clj`
+Include the following to your lein `project.clj` dependencies

 ```clojure
 [mixradio/clafka "0.1.0"]